pdcooke/HateSpeech-TextAnalysis-Curriculum/README.md

 <p> A brief literature review of psychological research on hate speech including text analysis methods, benfits and ethics.
 This reading is suitable as an orientation for instructors and/or as an introductory reading for students.</p>

 ### Selected Resources</i></p>
 <p>An annotated bibliography of open-source scholarship on hate speech and text analysis.
-Selected readings vary and include: theoretical readings on the psychological effects and motivations around hate speech, case studies of text analysis methods and software, and [TBD].
 These may be useful to instructors for selecting assigned readings for before or after in-class instruction.
 Also included is a selection of URLS to hate speech lexicons with a brief description of their scope.
 These can be useful for research, examples, or in-class activities.

 ## Slide Decks